Techtonique/survivalist/doc/contributing.rst

 - Improving documentation.
 - Reviewing open pull requests.

-scikit-survival is developed on `GitHub`_ using the `Git`_ version control system.
+survivalist is developed on `GitHub`_ using the `Git`_ version control system.
-The preferred way to contribute to scikit-survival is to fork the main repository on GitHub, then submit a *pull request* (PR).
+The preferred way to contribute to survivalist is to fork the main repository on GitHub, then submit a *pull request* (PR).